Zhengzhou subway flooding: Incident

 On July 16, 2021, heavy rain began to hit Zhengzhou.
 From 14:00 on July 19 to 14:00 on July 20, the average rainfall in Zhengzhou reached 253 millimeters.
 The heavy rain caused multiple stations and tunnels of the Zhengzhou Metro to flood.
-At 18:10 on the 20th, the entire Zhengzhou Metro network ceased operations, and a full evacuation of passengers was ordered.
+At 18:04 on the 20th, the entire Zhengzhou Metro network ceased operations, and a full evacuation of passengers was ordered.
 At that time, the water depth in the Wulongkou Parking Lot of Zhengzhou Metro Line 5 was close to 2 meters.

 Around 18:00, floodwaters broke through the retaining wall at the entrance and exit lines of Wulongkou Parking Lot, entering the running tunnel between Shakou Road Station and Haitansi Station on Line 5.
-Simultaneously, train number 0501 made an emergency stop in the outer circle direction tunnel between Shakou Road Station and Haitansi Station.
-Passengers soon noticed water accumulating on the tracks.
-After a period, train 0501 attempted to return to Haitansi Station but got trapped in a low-lying section of the tunnel.
-Water began to flood the train, with water levels outside the train higher than inside.
-The water level rose above passengers' chests, reaching as high as their necks at its peak.
+Simultaneously, train 0501 made an emergency stop in the outer circle direction tunnel between Shakou Road Station and Haitansi Station because the driver found out that the tracks were flooded.
+Passengers soon noticed this as well.
+After one minute, train 0501 attempted to return to Haitansi Station but stopped in a low-lying section of the tunnel due to a power cut.
+Water began to flood the train at 18:30, and passengers attempted to escape via the emergency passageway on the left of the train.
+However 10 minutes later, the water level rose quickly rendering the emergency passageway unusable, forcing passengers to retreat.
+Water levels outside the train gradually rose to the height of the train doors and above passengers' chests, reaching as high as their necks at its peak.
 Some passengers called the mayor's hotline, and others began recording video wills.
-Unfortunately, some passengers in the rear carriages drowned before being rescued.
-Staff attempted to open the train doors to evacuate passengers, but the water outside was higher than inside, leaving no escape route, and they had to close the doors again.
+At 20:00, the sixth car was completely submerged in water.
+Passenger there thus started to swim to the front.
+Unfortunately, some drowned because they couldn't swim.
+Finally at 20:30, the water level gradually went down, and rescue teams saved the surviving passengers.